ohmyzsh/ohmyzsh/plugins/printc/README.md

 ```

 It is possible that this is all that will be needed for the italic functionality to work
 as well.
-I do reccomend trying and seeing if italics work.
+I do recommend trying and seeing if italics work.
 It it does not, just follow the
 simple steps below.

 ### Italics Setup